 I haven’t brushed my teeth.

-I could turn back around and head home.
+Should I turn back around and head home?
 Get back under the covers.
 Root back into the color red.
 (Pretend it never happened.)

 But the spell is broken.

 There’s something to his leaving for New York, just as I got back from the city–our paths interweaving–here, at the bus–last night, at the train when I arrived in Vermont.

 I step out of the car, stand in the sun, and welcome the crisp morning air on my face.
 I smile and wave at the tinted windows of the Luxury Liner as it pulls out of the high school parking lot with the band members.